hannesdelbeke/brain/tech art/mklink windows - soft & hard link.md

 mklink /j "DESTINATION" "SOURCE_FOLDER"
 ```

-Using `/j` instead of `/d` shows all individual files in source control.
+For folders, using `/j` instead of `/d` shows all individual files in source control.
 this way code can be shared easily across 2 repos. e.g. when development happens in git, but distribution to artists uses a different source control.

 > [!options]-